thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 #### 4.4.2 Patterns in Errors

 Our error analysis reveals several patterns in remaining errors.
-Field selection errors, while significantly reduced through the Question Analyzer agent, still occur in approximately [X]% of cases, typically when questions use ambiguous terminology or when multiple valid interpretations exist.
+Field selection errors, while significantly reduced through the Question Analyzer agent, still occur in approximately 1.0% of cases, typically when questions use ambiguous terminology or when multiple valid interpretations exist.
 For instance, the question "List all courses" may be ambiguous about whether to return course_id, course_name, or both, leading to field selection errors when the intended interpretation differs from the system's assumption.
 JOIN logic errors occur when the Query Planner's logical plan does not correctly identify the relationships between tables, leading to incorrect JOIN conditions or missing JOINs.
 Aggregation errors occur when the SQL Expert incorrectly applies aggregation functions (e.g., using COUNT instead of COUNT(DISTINCT) for unique entities) or incorrectly groups results.

 The error patterns demonstrate that while our multi-agent architecture addresses many systematic errors, some challenges remain.
 Field selection errors, despite being the primary focus of the Question Analyzer, still occur when questions are ambiguous or when multiple valid field interpretations exist.
 JOIN logic errors occur when schema relationships are complex or when the Query Planner's logical reasoning fails.
 Aggregation errors occur when the SQL Expert's rules do not cover all edge cases.